Maximally reducible monodromy of bivariate hypergeometric systems: Notation, definitions and preliminaries

 The number~$\nu(a_1,b_1;a_2,b_2)$ is called the {\em index} associated with the lattice vectors~$(a_1,b_1)$ and~$(a_2,b_2)$.
 The index of the rows of a $2\times 2$ matrix~$M$ will be denoted by $\nu(M).$} \end{definition} \begin{definition} \rm By the {\it initial exponent} of a multiple hypergeometric series

 we mean the vector $\alpha=(\alpha_1,\ldots,\alpha_n)\in\C^n.$ Observe that the initial exponent of such a series is only defined up to shifts by integer vectors.
 However, in the view of Proposition~\ref{prop:intertwiningOperators} and Corollary~\ref{cor:equivalentRepresentations} (to be proved in Section~\ref{sec:atomicHorn}) this is exactly what we need for computing monodromy of hypergeometric systems. \end{definition} \begin{definition} \rm The support of a series solution to~(\ref{horn}) is called {\it irreducible} if there exists no series solution to~(\ref{horn}) supported in its proper nonempty subset. \end{definition} \begin{definition} \rm A series solution with irreducible support $f(x) = \sum_{\alpha\in \Lambda} c_\alpha x^{\alpha}$ to a Horn system is called {\it pure} if for any $\alpha,\beta\in \Lambda$ we have $\alpha = \beta\mod\Z^n.$ In other words, a series (in particular, a polynomial) solution centered at the origin and with irreducible support is called pure if it is given by the product of a monomial and a Laurent series.
-A set of linearly independent series~${\{f_{k}(x)\}}_{k=1}^r$ is called a {\it pure basis} of the solution space of a Horn system in a neighborhood of a nonsingular point $x\in\C^n$ if every~$f_k$ converges at~$x,$ is a pure solution and together they span a linear space whose dimension equals the holonomic rank of the Horn system. \end{definition} Since a Horn system has polynomial coefficients, it follows that any of the Puiseux series solutions to a holonomic Horn system can be written as a finite linear combination of pure solutions to the same system of equations. \begin{definition} \rm A Puiseux polynomial solution to the hypergeometric system Horn($A,c$) is called {\it persistent} if its support remains finite under arbitrary small perturbations of the vector of parameters~$c.$ \end{definition} For instance, the first solution to the hypergeometric system (\ref{horn(1,2)(-1,-1),(0,-1)}) is a persistent Puiseux monomial since it remains monomial for any $(c_1,c_2,c_3) \in\C^3.$ The second solution to (\ref{horn(1,2)(-1,-1),(0,-1)}) is a (Puiseux) polynomial only for $-(c_1+c_2+c_3) \in \N$ and it is therefore not a persistent polynomial solution.
+A set of linearly independent series~${\{f_{k}(x)\}}_{k=1}^r$ is called a {\it pure basis} of the solution space of a Horn system in a neighborhood of a nonsingular point $x\in\C^n$ if every~$f_k$ converges at~$x,$ is a pure solution and together they span a linear space whose dimension equals the holonomic rank of the Horn system. \end{definition} Since a Horn system has polynomial coefficients, it follows that any of the Puiseux series solutions to a holonomic Horn system can be written as a finite linear combination of pure solutions to the same system of equations.
+Here the holonomic property is necessary to ensure that the linear combination is finite.
+Moreover, in a neighborhood of a nonsingular point, a pure basis in the local solution space of a Horn system is defined uniquely up to permutation and multiplication of its elements with nonzero constants.
+In this paper we will neglect this unessential difference between pure bases of solutions to hypergeometric systems.
+If necessary, we will explicitly specify the ordering of the elements of the pure basis and the way they are normalized.
+The pure basis of a hypergeometric system is especially convenient for computing monodromy since, within the domain of convergence of the basis series, the monodromy matrices are diagonal. \begin{definition} \rm A Puiseux polynomial solution to the hypergeometric system Horn($A,c$) is called {\it persistent} if its support remains finite under arbitrary small perturbations of the vector of parameters~$c.$ \end{definition} For instance, the first solution to the hypergeometric system (\ref{horn(1,2)(-1,-1),(0,-1)}) is a persistent Puiseux monomial since it remains monomial for any $(c_1,c_2,c_3) \in\C^3.$ The second solution to (\ref{horn(1,2)(-1,-1),(0,-1)}) is a (Puiseux) polynomial only for $-(c_1+c_2+c_3) \in \N$ and it is therefore not a persistent polynomial solution.
 The notion is also illustrated in Examples~\ref{ex(1,1)(1,-2),(-2,1)}, \ref{ex(1,2)(-1,-2),(-1,1),(1,-1),(-3,-2),(3,2),(2,-1),(-2,1)} and~\ref{ex(2,-1)(2,-1),(-2,1),(-1,3),(-1,3),(1,-3),(1,2),(-1,-2),(-1,-2)}.